 Conde is contemporary painter who deals with relevant social issues.
 He believes that art is and can be used as a conduit for social change.
 He tackles issues across color lines and communities.
 As an intersectional artist, Conde believes that we can create empathy and with that we can affect actions for the good of humanity.
 He studied at Angel Academy of Art in Florence, Italy.
 He also studied with the French master Patrick Betaudier.

-Conde has exhibited nationally and internationally, most recently at Purdue University, The Field Museum, and the Museo de Arte Moderno in Turin, Italy.
+Conde has exhibited nationally and internationally at Purdue University, The Field Museum, and the Museo de Arte Moderno in Turin, Italy.
 Conde has also exhibited in France, Italy, Mexico, the Philippines, Taiwan, Germany, and throughout the US.